adeslatt/post-rmats-single-run/README.md

 Also yielding the bed file of all the events that can be loaded as a custom track in the UCSC browser.
 * `SE.coordinates.bed`

+## Mutually Excluded Exon (MXE)

+From the rMATS documentation we learn that the MXE event: MXE: 1stExonStart_0base 1stExonEnd 2ndExonStart_0base 2ndExonEnd upstreamES upstreamEE downstreamES downstreamEE
+* If the strand is +, then the inclusion form includes the 1st exon (1stExonStart_0base, 1stExonEnd) and skips the 2nd exon
+* If the strand is -, then the inclusion form includes the 2nd exon (2ndExonStart_0base, 2ndExonEnd) and skips the 1st exon

+* `MXE.SJC.matrix.txt` - the matrix with the normalized IDs based upon the non-redundant union of all the SE events in supplied files and counts for the skipped exon junctions
+* `MXE.SJC.w.coordinates.matrix.txt` - containing the coordinates for the exon in question, with upstream and downstream exon coordinates
+* `MXE.IJC.matrix.txt` - the matrix with the normalized IDS and included junction counts
+* `MXE.IJC.w.coordinates.matrix.txt` - containing the coordinates for the junction that the counts are concerning.

+Also yielding the bed file of all the events that can be loaded as a custom track in the UCSC browser.
+* `MXE.coordinates.bed`

 The coordinates information is the same between the IJC and SJC numbers.
 Though somewhat confusing nomenclature from rMATS the IJC counts are most informative in the sense of the positive nature of the counting and confirming information concerning the junction in question.